manny-yes/spi-tur-kia/README.md

 ```bash
 docker build -t localhost/spina:v2.6.2-localbuild -f deploy/Dockerfile .
 ```
-The entrypoint is `bash`, which allows for code inspection but don't start any services.
+The entrypoint of all built is `bash`, which allows for code inspection but don't start any services.

 ## Developer Experience